When we started the redo of one of the guest rooms, I knew that the first job we would have to do would be moving an electrical outlet.

 Now it's time to mark and cut out your sheet rock for your new outlet.
 We used a drill to make some holes so we could use a sheet rock saw to cut the hole in the wall.

-The next post will show how we fixed the gaping holes left in the sheet rock by the old receptacle.
+The next post will show how we patched a hole in the sheet rock, that was leftover from the old receptacle.

 Hope you have great week.